softmonkeyjapan/cakephp-objectify-behavior/README.md

 ## License

-You are allowed to use it whatever you want and whenever you want.
+You are allowed to use it for whatever you want and whenever you want.